pelme/htpy/docs/html2htpy.md

 `html2htpy` can format the output Python code using `black` or `ruff`.
 Select the preferred formatter with the `-f`/`--format` flag.
 Options are `auto`, `ruff`, `black` and `none`.

-By default, the selection will be `auto`, formatting if it finds a formatter on path, prefering `ruff` if it's available.
+By default, the selection will be `auto`, formatting if it finds a formatter on path, prefering `black` if it's available.
 If no formatters are available on path, the output will not be formatted.

 ## Import Options